nemosminer/NemosMiner/README.md

 Keep tabs on all your mining rigs from one place

  You can now optionally monitor all your workers remotely, both in the GUI and via [our website](https://nemosminer.com).
-See https://nemosminer.com/setup.php for setup instructions.
+ Help [Monitoring setup instructions]https://nemosminer.com/setup.php.

 *****